seungking/CMG-correlation_matirx_geterator/README.md

 by
 Seungki An.

 KwangWoon University, Seoul

 in
-Center for BioMicrosystems
+Center for BioMicrosystems,
-Brain Science Institute
+Brain Science Institute,
 KIST (Kist Institude of Science and Technology) (2019.06 ~ 2019.08)